grokkos/ether-tx-parser/README.md

     - Verify all required files are in the correct locations

 2. **If the service isn't finding transactions:**
-    - Verify the address is subscribed using the debug endpoint
     - Check the logs for any RPC errors
     - Ensure the Ethereum node URL is accessible